jajoosiddhant/Docker-Containers/README.md

 All the different containers listed in this repository will follow the same format.
 Look for inline comments in `build-docker.sh`, `run-docker.sh` and `Dockerfile` to learn more about docker.

-## PREREQUISITE TO BUILD DOCKER CONTAIHNER
+## Prerequisites for building docker containers
+Type `docker` on commandline to see if docker is installed.
+If not, install the docker container using [docker-install.sh](docker-install.sh) script.
 Rename the `container.conf.template` file to `container.conf` file and populate the variables with the required contents.
 OR
 Create a file `container.conf` with the contents similar to `container.conf.template` in the same directory.

-## HOWTO build Docker container
+## HOWTO build docker container
 Run `build-docker.sh` to build the container.
 Add the optional argument `--no-cache` to run the container from scratch.

-## HOWTO run Docker container
+## HOWTO run docker container
 Run `run-docker.sh` to run the container after building it.